Ross65536/adc-middleware/README.md

 - `app.facetsEnabled`: Boolean, indicates whether the resource server supports `facets` (and by extension ADC `filters`).
 Defaults to `true`.
 - `app.publicEndpointsEnabled`: Boolean, indicates whether the resource server supports the public ADC endpoints (`/`, `/info`, `/swagger`).
 Defaults to `true`.
 - `app.adcFiltersEnabled`: Setting this to true will disable POST endpoint's `"filters"` function which should make oracle attacks unfeasible.
 Defaults to `false`.
 - `app.filtersOperatorsBlacklist`: A comma separated list of `"filters"` operators that are disabled.
-Disabling some operators helps mitigate oracle attacks.
-Defaults to `contains, in, exclude`.
+Disabling some operators helps mitigate timing attacks.
+Defaults to `contains, in, exclude, >, <, >=, <=`.

 Optional Dev:
 - (H2 only) `spring.h2.console.enabled`: Will enable H2 web console on `http://localhost:8080/airr/v1/h2-console` (default with url `jdbc:h2:file:./data/db` account `sa:password`).
 Defaults to false.